Nurse Practitioner Visa Sponsorship Jobs in South Carolina

 Which companies sponsor visas for nurse practitioners in South Carolina?

 The most active sponsors for nurse practitioner roles in South Carolina are large health systems: MUSC Health (Medical University of South Carolina), Prisma Health, Tidelands Health, and Spartanburg Regional Healthcare System.
-These organizations have established immigration support infrastructure and regularly file H-1B petitions for advanced practice clinicians.
+These organizations have established immigration support infrastructure and regularly file H-1B visa petitions for advanced practice clinicians.
 Smaller rural health clinics and federally qualified health centers also sponsor NPs, particularly in underserved areas.

 Which visa types are most common for nurse practitioner roles in South Carolina?